Óscar Valdez: Professional career

+Super featherweight

 Early career

-On 28 August 2012, Valdez signed a long term contract with Espinoza Boxing, a well-known company, managed by Frank Espinoza.
+On 28 August 2012, Valdez signed a long-term contract with manager Frank Espinoza.
+Later that year, he signed a five-year promotional contract with Top Rank.
 Valdez made his professional debut at the age of 21 on 3 November.
-He defeated Angel Prado via 2nd round stoppage in a scheduled six round fight.
+He defeated Angel Prado via 2nd round stoppage in a scheduled six-round fight.
 The fight took place at the Centro de Usos Multiples in Hermosillo, Sonora, Mexico.
 In December, Valdez knocked out Corben Page in round 2 at the Texas Station Casino in Las Vegas, Nevada.
 Both fights took place at featherweight.

 In 2013, Valdez fought a total of six times at super featherweight, winning all the bouts inside the distance.
 By the end of the year, he racked up a record of 8 wins, all by stoppage and no defeats.

 On 1 March 2014 Valdez fought Samuel Sanchez on the undercard of Lomachenko-Salido at the Alamodome in San Antonio, Texas.
 The fight was halted in round 3, as Valdez won via technical knockout.
 Valdez next fought in April on the Pacquiao-Bradley II undercard.
 He fought Adrian Perez (10–4–1, 1 KO) for the vacant NABF Junior super featherweight title in his first 8-round bout.
-The fight ended in round 4 when Valdez landed with a left hand to the liver, followed by a right hand, which sent Perez down to all fours.
+The fight ended in round 4 when Valdez landed with a left hand to the liver, followed by a right hand, which sent Perez down on all fours.
 Perez made no attempt to get to his feet as the referee waved an end the bout.
 The three judges had Valdez ahead (30–27) at the time of stoppage.
 Valdez successfully defended the title in May at the Forum in Inglewood, California retiring Noel Echevarria (11–2, 6 KOs) after round 6.

 Valdez returned to featherweight for the first time in nine fights on 26 July and went on to claim the vacant NABF Junior featherweight title in an 8-round unanimous decision victory against experienced journeyman Juan Ruiz (23–14, 7 KOs) at the Celebrity Theater in Phoenix, Arizona.
 All three judges equally scored the fight 80–71 in Valdez's favour.
 Ruiz was deducted 1 point for excessive holding during the fight.
 The fight significantly ended the successive knockout streak dating back to Valdez's fight in November 2012.

 Valdez made a defence of the NABF Junior super featherweight title in the Alamadome in November against Mexican boxer Alberto Garza 26–8–1, 21 KOs).
 Valdez retained the title via a technical knockout in round 7.
 The fight marked Valdez's HBO debut.
 Valdez fought a further five times towards the end of 2014 through to December 2015.
 Notable boxers he defeated included former super bantamweight title challenger Chris Avalos, Jose Ramirez and former interim World featherweight title challenger Ruben Tamayo.